-Even when you sleep, your store is open for all online customers.
+Even when you sleep, your store is open to all online customers.
 So it is imperative for you to choose a payment processor that offers reliable support for its customers.
 It will enable you to reduce downtime and ensure that you can continue your usual business without any hiccups.

-Most third party payment processors have an upper limit on transactions per month.
+Most third-party payment processors have an upper limit on transactions per month.
 So make sure that your chosen processor is in line with your transaction limit requirements.

 There are businesses that offer subscriptions or memberships to their users for exclusive perks.
 If your business is one of them, it becomes imperative for you to offer an automated billing facility to your customers.
-Look for a processor that support recurring billing, UPI Autopay, and other related services.
+Look for a processor that supports recurring billing, UPI Autopay, and other related services.

-Third Party Payment Processor Regulation
+Third-Party Payment Processor Regulation

-The rules and regulations for a third party payment processor vary from one country to another.
+The rules and regulations for a third-party payment processor vary from one country to another.
 In India, there are certain rules that have to be strictly adhered to.

 We have mentioned them below.

-Third party payment processors are required to reach and maintain a specified net worth.
+Third-party payment processors are required to reach and maintain a specified net worth.
 Essentially, net worth is a sum total of free reserves, convertible preference shares, paid-up equity capital, etc.

 In India, the existing payment processor has to achieve and maintain a net worth of at least ₹15 crores by March 31, 2021, and at least ₹25 crores by March 31, 2023.